0day-ci/linux/Documentation/filesystems/ubifs.rst

 auth_key=		specify the key used for authenticating the filesystem.
 			Passing this option makes authentication mandatory.
-			The passed key must be present in the kernel keyring and must be of type 'logon' auth_hash_name=		The hash algorithm used for authentication.
+			The passed key must be present in the kernel keyring and must be of type 'logon', 'encrypted' or 'trusted'. auth_hash_name=		The hash algorithm used for authentication.
 Used for both hashing and for creating HMACs.
 Typical values include "sha256" or "sha512"